 Conklin roofing products are also ENERGY STAR® compliant.
 This means that Conklin roofing products have met or exceeded the strict standards put in place by the Environmental Protection Agency for energy conservation.

-Conklin roofing products are leading the industry in energy efficiency.
+Conklin roofing products are rr4leading the industry in energy efficiency.
 They have been labeled “cool roof” systems because they reflect as much as 85% of the sun’s heat from the roof.
 This can reduce the temperature of a roof by as much as 90 degrees.
 A cooler roof can equate to massive energy savings.
 In fact, the entire roof can pay for itself in as little as 7 years’ time!

 Finding a trusted commercial roofing contractor in your area is no longer a problem.
 Our new interactive map will help you find the right local roofer for the job in a matter of seconds!
 To access our map, click “Find a Local Contractor” on the top-right corner of any page, or visit https://www.choiceroofcontractors.com/find-a-commercial-roof-contractor.